How To Flip A House: A Complete Guide For Beginners

 For your first flip, choose Class B and Class C neighborhoods.
 They’re more affordable and move faster than the high-end homes in Class A, and they don’t come with the potential problems of homes in Class D.

 When you’re working with a real estate agent who knows the area, you can pinpoint neighborhoods that have potential.
 Maybe a Class C neighborhood is about to get a big investment from the city, or a major employer or a university is growing nearby.
-Knowing about these outside factors ahead of time can create opportunity for you to profit.
+Knowing about these outside factors ahead of time can create an opportunity for you to profit.

 2. Secure Your Finances